-- A19 The holder of this environmental authority must notify the administering authority by telephone and email as soon as practicable but within twenty-four (24) hours, after becoming aware of any incident, exceedance or release of contaminants not in accordance, or reasonably expected to be not in accordance with the conditions of this environmental authority. - A20 The notification in condition A19 must include, but not be limited to, the following: - (a) the environmental authority number and name of the holder of this environmental authority; - (b) the name and telephone number of the designated contact person; - (c) the location of the incident, exceedance or release: - (d) the date and time of the incident, exceedance or release; - (e) the time the holder of this environmental authority became aware of the incident, release or exceedance: - (f) where known: - the estimated quantity and type of substances involved in the incident, exceedance or release; - (ii) the actual or potential cause of the incident, release or exceedance; and - (iii) a description of the nature and effects of the incident, exceedance or release including environmental risks and any risks to public health or livestock.
+- A17 The holder of this environmental authority must notify the administering authority by written notification within 24 hours, after becoming aware of any emergency or incident which results in the release of contaminants not in accordance, or reasonably expected to be not in accordance with, the conditions of this environmental authority. - A18 The notification in condition A17 must include, but not be limited to, the following: - (a) the environmental authority number and name of the holder of this environmental authority; - (b) the name and telephone number of the designated contact person; - (c) the location of the incident, exceedance or release; - (d) the date and time of the incident, exceedance or release; - (e) the time the holder of this environmental authority became aware of the incident, release or exceedance; - (f) where known: - (a) the estimated quantity and type of substances involved in the incident, exceedance or release:

-- (g) any sampling conducted or proposed, relevant to the incident, exceedance or release; - (h) immediate actions taken to prevent or mitigate any further environmental harm caused by the incident, exceedance or release; and - (i) what notification of stakeholders who may be affected by the incident, exceedance or release has occurred/is being undertaken. - A21 The holder of this environmental authority must notify the occupiers or registered owners of affected land and any other potentially impacted stakeholder as soon as reasonably practicable after becoming aware of any incident, exceedance or release that has the potential to impact on environmental values or breaches any condition of this environmental authority concerning releases of contaminants to the environment. - A22 The notification in condition A21 must include the following: - (a) the location of the incident, exceedance or release; - (b) the date and time of the incident, exceedance or release; - (c) the estimated quantity and type of any substances involved in the incident, exceedance or release; - (d) the potential impacts to environmental values caused by the incident, exceedance or release; and - (e) where there is potential impact on livestock or human health, precautionary measures that will be taken. - A23 Within ten (10) business days following the initial notification of an incident, exceedance or release, or receipt of monitoring results, whichever is the latter, further written advice must be provided to the administering authority, including the following: - (a) results and interpretation by an appropriately qualified person of any samples taken and analysed; - (b) outcomes of actions taken at the time of the incident, release or exceedance to prevent or minimise unlawful environmental harm; and - (c) outcomes of actions to prevent a recurrence of the incident, exceedance or release.
+- (b) the actual or potential cause of the incident, release or exceedance; and - (c) a description of the nature and effects of the incident, exceedance or release including environmental risks and any risks to public health or livestock. - (g) any sampling conducted or proposed, relevant to the incident, exceedance or release; - (h) immediate actions taken to prevent or mitigate any further environmental harm caused by the incident, exceedance or release; and - (i) what notification of stakeholders who may be affected by the incident, exceedance or release has occurred/is being undertaken. - A19 The holder of this environmental authority must notify the occupiers or registered owners of affected land and any other potentially impacted stakeholder as soon as reasonably practicable after becoming aware of any incident, exceedance or release that has the potential to impact on environmental values or breaches any condition of this environmental authority concerning releases of contaminants to the environment. - A120 The notification in condition A19 must include the following: - (a) the location of the incident, exceedance or release; - (b) the date and time of the incident, exceedance or release; - (c) the estimated quantity and type of any substances involved in the incident, exceedance or release; - (d) the potential impacts to environmental values caused by the incident, exceedance or release; and - (e) where there is potential impact on livestock or human health, precautionary measures that will be taken - A21 Within ten (10) business days following the initial notification of an incident, exceedance or release, or receipt of monitoring results, whichever is the latter, further written advice must be provided to the administering authority, including the following: - (a) results and interpretation by an appropriately qualified person of any samples taken and analysed; - (b) outcomes of actions taken at the time of the incident, release or exceedance to prevent or minimise unlawful environmental harm; and - (c) outcomes of actions to prevent a recurrence of the incident, exceedance or release.